 58 The Project Proponent shall submit six monthly compliance reports on the status of the implementation of the stipulated environmental safeguards to the MOEFCC & its concerned Regional Office, Central Pollution Control Board and State Pollution Control Board.
 Compliances report submitted to MOEF&CC & Regional Office, Central Pollution Control Board and State Pollution Control Board.
-Environment statement submitted on 22 nd September 2020.
+Environment statement submitted on 22 nd September 2021.
 Annexure-XIX.
 59 A separate 'Environmental Management Cell' with suitable qualified manpower should be set-up under the control of a Senior Executive.
 The Senior Executive shall directly report to Head of the Organization.
-Adequate number of qualified Environmental Scientists and Mining Engineers shall be appointed and submit a report to RO, MoEF&CC. directly.
+Adequate number of qualified Environmental Scientists and Mining Engineers shall be appointed and submit a report to RO, MoEF&CC.
+Environment Management Cell has been set up having adequate qualified Executives and a Senior executive who reports to Location Head directly.
 60 The concerned Regional Office of the MoEF&CC shall randomly monitor compliance of the stipulated conditions.
 The project authorities should extend full cooperation to the MoEF&CC officer(s) by furnishing the requisite data / information / monitoring reports.
+Noted scale and nature of the issue, the concern is escalated to different level right up to the Board of the company and also the shareholders of the company in the general body meetings.